CHAPTER 7 (REMIX / LEGEND THE PROPHET)

 “Yo, you coming this weekend?
 Under the bridge?”

-“I don’t thinks so, I have to work.”
+“I don’t think so, I have to work.”

 The familiar face nodded and gave Arious a dap and then tried to replicate a trick that he saw another skater perform.